coleygroup/dipolar_cycloaddition_dataset/README.md

 # dipolar_cycloaddition_dataset
-The repository contains the code and auxiliary data associated to the 1,3-dipolar cycloaddition reaction dataset construction project.
+This repository contains the code and auxiliary data associated to the 1,3-dipolar cycloaddition reaction dataset construction project.

 ## Requirements